microsoft/vs-ng-language-service/README.md

 # Angular Language Service for Visual Studio

-This is an extension to Visual Studio to provide IntelliSense for Angular templates.
+This is an extension made to bring in the Angular Language Service to Angular templates being created in Visual Studio

+**Minimum version of Visual Studio Needed:** 16.5.0

+## Features

+- Completions List
+- AOT Diagnostic messages
+- Quick Info

+**Coming Soon:** Go to Definition

+## Usage

+Download the Extension from the Visual Studio Marketplace.

+Restart Visual Studio.

+When you open a .ts or html Angular file you should see the following Output Window:

-# Build
+# Local Build

 Prerequisites:
 - NuGet - [Direct Installation Link](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe)